 2. Add the sliced dry fruits and stir them in, keeping the liquid on a low simmer.

 3. Transfer the fruit along with the liquid into a container.
-Once it cools, cover the container and keep it in a dark cool place overnight.
+Once it cools, cover the container and keep it in the fridge or in a dark cool place overnight.

 4. Use the fruits as in the recipe below, along with the liquid in which it is boiled.